DaniNegoita/Bike_sales/README.md

 -Analysis-

-Visual analysis upon bar, line, and pie plots.
+Visual analysis using bar, line, and pie plots built upon pivot tables.
 To unlock further insights, Slicers based on Gender, Marital Status and Number of Cars were added.